Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 St. George's Square, Buda Castle: Buildings surrounding St. George's Square at Buda Castle Historic structures housing museums and government offices |

 The famous Habsburg Gate, also called the Lion's Gate into the Buda Castle complex, occupies the fourth side of St. George's Square.
 Built in Neo-Renaissance style between 1895 and 1900 by architect Alajos Hauszmann, it features a dramatic archway flanked by statues of Hungarian lions.
-These aren't biological European lions (extinct in the wild since around 1000 CE) but symbolic ones that look sufficiently majestic to impress visitors.
+These magnificent stone beasts were sculpted by János Fadrusz in 1901.
+Fadrusz modeled them after real lions he studied in a traveling menagerie, ensuring their anatomy was perfect.

 |